thctlo/Kopano/README.md

 <br>
 Kopano is fast moving at the moment, sometimes new packages are added or older removed,<br>
 when you just run apt update, in these cases you must use `apt dist-upgrade --autoremove`.<br>
-So make sure you always check for "kept back" packages.<br>
+So make sure, you always check for "kept back" packages.<br>
 The `--autoremove` is very handy with the upgrades, for example.<br>
 libgsoap-kopano-x.y.z. this one of often upgraded but the older version is not autoremoved.<br>
 which results in possible, strange things within Kopano, autoremove removed the older version<br>
 while upgradeing.<br>

 <br>
-But there are also packages which might not be removed when upgrading and to make this all work,<br>
+But there are also packages which might not be removed while upgrading and to make this all work,<br>
 you might want to at these options --autoremove --purge, so you can run : `apt dist-upgrade --autoremove --purge`<br>
 This removed obsolete files and installes the kept back packages in one go.<br>